WebCuratorTool/webcurator-v2-legacy/readme.md

 saved whilst adding an annotation, WCT creates target instances for that schedule but the Target remains in a state where it contains a cache of new a schedule(s).
 So if the Target is then saved via the bottom save button, another group of target instances will be generated for the new schedule(s).
 This bug has now been fixed.
-If a schedule has already had target instances generated (at Annotations tab), then WCT will flag this to prevent any duplicates from being generated.
+If a schedule already has target instances generated (at Annotations tab), then WCT will flag this to prevent any duplicates from being generated.